COMP3380/pokemon_showdown_analysis/README.md

 - DO tag our "Group Project" project in the issue, so it gets added to the tracker
 - DO add adequate information about the task/issue in the description AND title.
     - how to replicate, steps to take, what's currently happening, how it should be
-- DO add a label, and type to the issue
+- DO add a type to the issue
+- DO set the proper milestone (stage) for the issue
 - DO after creating the issue, add a status for it in the Group Project.
     - Typically the "Todo" status